 Remember, they are potent substances and those potent substances need to be used carefully.
 Overusing essential oils can have adverse effects – it can lead to a sensitivity to a particular essential oil or you could end up with a rash, hives, or a burn.

 Use them for specific reasons, try aromatic methods first, and always dilute if you are applying the oils to your skin.

 Because of their potency, essential oils should not be applied to skin undiluted (that means without a carrier oil).
 You are at risk of developing a sensitivity or even burning your skin if you don’t exercise caution when applying essential oils topically.

 There are plenty of ways to enjoy the benefits of essential oils without applying them undiluted.
 Use them in a diffuser, add a drop to a bracelet, keep an inhaler in your purse, add a few drops to a bowl of cedar chips.
 Essential oils can be a part of your daily life without actually applying them to your skin.

-Essential oils should be used carefully with children and babies… and the elderly… and pregnant women
+Essential oils should be used carefully

 You need to exercise even more caution when using essential oils with children and babies.
 Some essential oils aren’t recommended for children under 10 (like eucalyptus or wintergreen) but, even if a gentle oil is safe, it needs to be heavily diluted.